Sex Educator Training Classes

 Basic Sex Information

 One of the objectives of training is to impart information about human sexuality.
 While it is not possible to cover every aspect of sexuality and sexual behavior in detail, our aim is for participants to receive at least some information about as many areas of sexuality as possible.
 Full course participants should leave the training with at least a passing familiarity with core sexuality subject areas.
-These include:

-- masturbation and fantasy
+- Consent and Communication

 Communication and Education Skills